 John Mitton aka “Grover John”

 John Mitton was born in England and baptized at St. Oswald Horton in Ribblesdale, August 1818.
 He immigrated with his parents the same year to Canada.
-He was a good farmer, successful hunter of game and fur bearing animals.
+He was a good farmer (this part of Ontario had very rich farmland), successful hunter of game and fur bearing animals.
 His exceptionally fine rifle with powder horn and bullet pouch is still with the Ontario family Mitton`s.
 It is of exceptional workmanship and silver inlays.
 His house was considered one of the first brick ones in the area and an example of his success as a farmer for he and his family.
+Unlike his parents in England John had become part of the successful landed gentry of Ontario and was able to educate his son Edmund who became a company officer as a Treasurer.

 Township of Howard and founding of Ridgetown